rfbaylon/Philosophy-Notes/-Misc/Critical Theory 1/Disability Theory/Self Diagnosis.md

 ### Self-Identity, not Self-Diagnosis
 Autism is not a disease, but an identity.
 To self diagnose is just to self identify.
 Identification with the autistic community is all it takes to be 'legitimately' autistic.
-	A2: See A2 Self Identification in [[Critical Theory/Feminism/What is a Woman|What is a Woman]]
+	A2: See A2 Self Identification in [[-Misc/Critical Theory 1/Feminism/What is a Woman|What is a Woman]]
 	A2: Autism includes a small set of individuals who don't have the linguistic capacity to self-identify, therefore excluding these people from the autistic community (Chapman cited in Fellowes 2024)

 ### Analogous Communities